readyready15728/misc/awakemud-notes.md

   experienced runners.
 - Irwin Stevenson's run to save Itchy requires you to find an alley south of "A piece of roadway with a large sinkhole" on Pleasant Drive.
+- Irwin Stevenson's run against a majestic unicorn is dangerous.
+Considering sniping the non-quest unicorns before moving on to the real target.
+- I-64, where the hellhounds are, is near the airport.
 - Mama June at Mama June's Kitchen in Norfolk offers work.
+All of it is easy delivery runs.
 - Yuk-Yuk is at Someplace Else in Tidewater.
 - Professor Rudmin can be found in the south of Wallops Island in Tidewater.
 - Herman at the Asylum in Tidewater offers work.